Knowledge Popularization

 BERT: 3 tokens

-Basic Concept: An embedding model is a technique that converts high-dimensional discrete data (text, images, etc.) into low-dimensional continuous vectors.
+Basic Concept: An embedding model is a technique that transforms high-dimensional discrete data (such as text, images) into low-dimensional continuous vectors.
 This transformation allows machines to better understand and process complex data.
-Imagine it as simplifying a complex puzzle into a simple coordinate point that still retains the puzzle's key features.
-In the large model ecosystem, it serves as a "translator," converting human-understandable information into AI-computable numerical forms.
+Imagine simplifying a complex jigsaw puzzle into a simple coordinate point, but this point still retains the key features of the puzzle.
+In the large model ecosystem, it acts as a "translator," converting human-understandable information into a numerical format that AI can compute.

-Working Principle: Taking natural language processing as an example, an embedding model maps words to specific positions in vector space.
-In this space:
+Working Principle: Taking natural language processing as an example, an embedding model can map words to specific positions in a vector space.
+In this space, words with similar meanings automatically cluster together.
+For instance:

-Pet-related words like "cat" and "dog" will cluster together
+Pet words like "cat" and "dog" will also be close.

-Semantically unrelated words like "car" and "bread" will be distant
+Words with unrelated meanings, like "car" and "bread," will be far apart.

 Main Application Scenarios: